NethermindEth/Forta-Agents/DYDX-Bots/Insolvent_Contract/README.md

 ## Description

 This bot detects when the contract is insolvent.
-Insolvency is refers to when `totalBorrowerDebtBalance` is greater than `totalActiveBalanceCurrentEpoch`.
-The checks for both variables in every block.
+Insolvency refers to when the difference between `totalBorrowerDebtBalance` and `totalActiveBalanceCurrentEpoch` is greater than a set static threshold.
+The bot checks for both variables in every block.

+> Note: To set the static threshold to a desired amount, update the value of `THRESHOLD_AMOUNT` in `utils.ts`.
+Currently, it is set to `0`, and thus will detect **any** difference between the two varibles.

 ## Supported Chains